kurapica/IGAS/Loop/README.md

 If only a normal table passed to the class to create the object, the object will be created with no parameters, and then any key-value paris in the table will be tried to write to the object (just like obj[key] = value).
 If you want some parameters be passed into the class's constructor, the features will be added in the *Attribute* system.

-With the *Storage*, the read and write are the quickest way to access the property, but normally, we need to do more things when the object's properties are accessed, like return a default value when data not existed.
+With the *Storage*, the reading and writing are the quickest, but normally, we need to do more things when the object's properties are accessed, like return a default value when data not existed.
 So, here is a full example to show *Get* and *Set* :

 	class "Person"

+		-- Object method
 		function GetName(self)
 			return self.__Name or "Anonymous"
 		end

+		-- Property
 		property "Name" {
+			-- Using the object method
 			Get = "GetName",

+			-- Using special set function
 			Set = function(self, name)
 				local oldname = self.Name